t-student/websource/content/post/brms01.md

 {{< /highlight >}}

 In the above code you will note that the `so` variable contains an indicator of 'o' (object relative) and 's' (subject relative) that are coded as 1 and -1 respectively.
-When coding up Stan models you need to be a bit more careful with your data -- we will come back to this later.
+When coding up Stan models you need to be a bit more careful with your data -- we might come back to this later.

 <!-- A quick look at the reading times shows us what we expect to see, namely a heavily skewed distribution.
 {{< figure src="/media/brms-tutorial-01.png" title="PDF of reading times" >}} -->

 The [brms](https://cran.r-project.org/web/packages/brms/index.html) package supports a wide range of (non-)linear multivariate multilevel models using Stan for full Bayesian inference.
 Many distributional assumptions are supported.
-Additionally, brms provides the capability of extracting the underlying Stan code and so are useful starting point if you want to do something more complicated.
+Additionally, brms provides the capability of extracting the underlying Stan code and thus gives a useful starting point if you want to do something more complicated.
 As a starting point we ignore the (very likely) possibility of correlated measures and fit a fixed effect model.
 We use weakly informative priors, but not the current `stan-dev` [reccommendations](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations) nor a Cauchy[^1] distribution as per Gelman et al. 2008 [paper](https://arxiv.org/pdf/0901.4011.pdf).
 Here, we adopt Normal priors, simply because they are easy to think about and rationalise.
 For reference, the parameterisations of the brms supported distributions can be found [here](https://cran.r-project.org/web/packages/brms/vignettes/brms_families.html).

+## An Initial Model

 Prior to looking at the data, what do we know about average reading speed?
 Well, obviously, the lower bound is a little be greater than zero and a high value might be a couple of seconds.
 So, lets just say a typcial value is about 1000 millisecs and you could expect anywhere between about 100 and 2000 milliseconds and that gives us some guidance on what the intercept looks like.
-We are pulling numbers out of the air here, but it gets us a rough idea of what the typical value might be and we can (should) conduct sensitivity analyses with uninformative priors (that typically correspond with frequentist results).
+We are pulling numbers out of the air here, but at least we have a rough idea of what the typical value might be and we can (should) conduct sensitivity analyses with uninformative priors (that typically correspond with frequentist results).

 $$ rt_i \sim Lognormal(\mu_i, \sigma) \\\\\\ \mu_i = \beta_0 + \beta_1 so_i \\\\\\  \beta_0 \sim Normal(6, 1) \\\\\\  \beta_1 \sim Normal(0, 10) \\\\\\  \sigma \sim Student-t(3, 0, 10) $$